 In March 2020, the Coronavirus Aid, Relief and Economic Security (CARES) Act was signed into law to combat the financial effects of COVID-19.
 The CARES Act created a Provider Relief Fund (PRF) to provide financial support for healthcare providers.
 In accordance with the terms and conditions of PRF, the Corporation could apply the funding against lost revenues and eligible expenses not reimbursed from other sources.
-The Corporation received PRF payments of \$89,000 in 2021 and \$582,000 in 2020.
+The Corporation received PRF payments of \$0 in 2022 and \$89,000 in 2021.

-The Corporation incurred lost revenues and eligible expenses sufficient to allow it, in accordance with the terms of the respective funding sources, to recognize PRF revenues of \$89,000 in 2021 and \$582,000 in 2020.
+The Corporation incurred lost revenues and eligible expenses sufficient to allow it, in accordance with the terms of the respective funding sources, to recognize PRF revenues of \$0 in 2022 and \$89,000 in 2021.
 These amounts were recognized and included in COVID relief funding in the accompanying statements of operations and changes in net deficit.

-COVID-19 testing expenses of \$152,000 in 2021 and \$72,000 in 2020 are included in other operating expenses in the accompanying statement of operations and changes in net deficit.
-Other costs due to the pandemic, such as increased personal protective equipment usage, are included in supplies in the accompanying statements of operations and changes in net deficit.
+COVID testing expenses and other costs due to the pandemic, such as increased personal protective equipment usage, are included in other operating expenses and supplies, respectively, in the accompanying statements of operations and changes in net deficit.